A Better Freddie Mac, a Better Housing Finance System

 Freddie Mac begins to actively reduce less liquid assets from its investment portfolio and completes first non-performing loan sale.
 We’re now considered an industry leader in innovative sales of non-performing and reperforming loans.

 Freddie Mac Multifamily launches innovative Small Balance Loan program to help small rental property owners and provide stability in the market.
-Since launching the program, we've financed nearly 300,000 rental units, helping preserve affordable housing nationwide.
+Since launching the program, we've financed over 310,000 rental units, helping preserve affordable housing nationwide.

 Small Balance Loan Program